cs3org/OCM-API/README.md

 and then use that bearer token to access the Resource.
 Otherwise, if `protocol.webdav.sharedSecret` is not empty, the receiver MUST pass it as a `Authorization: bearer` header.

 * If `protocol.name` = `webdav`, the receiver SHOULD inspect the `protocol.options` property.
-If it contains a `sharedSecret`, as in the [legacy example](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1shares/post), then the receiver SHOULD make a HTTP PROPFIND request to `https://<sharedSecret>:@<host><path>`, where `<host>` is the remote server, and `<path>` is obtained by querying the [Discovery](#discovery) endpoint at the Sending Server and getting `resourceTypes[0].protocols.webdav`.
+If it contains a `sharedSecret`, as in the [legacy example](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1shares/post), then the receiver SHOULD make a HTTP PROPFIND request to `https://<sharedSecret>:@<host><path>`, where `<host>` is the remote server, and `<path>` is obtained by querying the [Discovery](#ocm-api-discovery) endpoint at the Sending Server and getting `resourceTypes[0].protocols.webdav`.
 Note that this access method is _deprecated_ and may be removed in a future release of the Protocol.

 In both cases, when the Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.

 Additionally, if `protocol.<protocolname>.permissions` include `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA.

-### Share Deletion
+# Share Deletion
 A `"SHARE_ACCEPTED"` notification followed by a `"SHARE_UNSHARED"` notification is equivalent to a `"SHARE_DECLINED"` notification.

-Reverting access to outgoing shares is a vendor specific implementation.
-One vendor might delete an entire Share while another might invalidate an access token.
-This is considered part of vendor-specific internals and thus not part of the interaction between different vendors.
-However, the provider could notify the consumer by using the introduced `/notifications` endpoint (also see [#27](https://github.com/cs3org/OCM-API/issues/27)).
+Note that the Sending Server MAY at any time revoke access to a Resource (effectively undoing or deleting the Share) without notifying the Receiving Server.

-### Share Updating
+# Share Updating
 TODO: document `"RESHARE_CHANGE_PERMISSION"`

-### Resharing
+# Resharing
 The `"REQUEST_RESHARE"` and `"RESHARE_UNDO"` notification types MAY be used by the Receiving Server to persuade the Sending Server to share the same Resource with another Receiving Party.
 TODO: document how the Receiving Party can know if the Sending Party understood and processed the reshare request.

-## Appendix A: Multi Factor Authentication
+# Appendix A: Multi Factor Authentication
 If a Receiving Server exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a Share.
 If the Sending Server trusts the Receiving Server, the Sending Server MAY set the permission `mfa-enforced` on a Share, which the Receiving Server SHOULD honor.
 A compliant Receiving Server that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the Receiving Party has not provided a second factor to establish their identity with greater confidence.

 Since there is no way to guarantee that the Receiving Server will actually enforce the MFA requirement, it is up to the Sending Server to establish a trust with the Receiving Server such that it is reasonable to assume that the Receiving Server will honor the MFA requirement.
 This establishment of trust will inevitably be implementation dependent, and can be done for example using a pre approved allow list of trusted Receiving Servers.
-The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite) capability may be envisaged.
+The procedure of establishing trust is out of scope for this specification: a mechanism similar to the [ScienceMesh](https://sciencemesh.io) integration for the [Invite](#invite-flow) capability may be envisaged.

-## Appendix B: Request Signing
+# Appendix B: Request Signing

 A request is signed by adding the signature in the headers.
 The sender also needs to expose the public key used to generate the signature.
 The receiver can then validate the signature and therefore the origin of the request.
 To help debugging, it is recommended to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.